SENDIASS top tips for when your child won’t go to school

 - Emotionally Based School Avoidance | West Sussex Services for Schools

 DO look for advice and support for yourself a well as your child.
 It can be very stressful supporting a child who is unhappy and struggling.
 There are many other families in a similar situation.
 SENDIASS can offer impartial advice about the law and local services, but why not also join a parent group to get mutual support.
-Our SENDIASS advisers can provide details of local and national groups, but the groups run by Amaze Face 2 Face are a good place to start.
+Our SENDIASS advisers can provide details of local and national groups, but the groups run by our Parent Groups & Befriending Service are a good place to start.

 Support